eivind-bn/IDATT2503/README.md

 ## Difficulty:
-This challenge might prove difficult if you’re unfamiliar with regular expressions, but moderate if you have some familiarity with the constructs, and have mastered the arts of google.
+This challenge might prove difficult if you’re unfamiliar with regular expressions, but moderate if you have mastered the arts of google, and some understanding of regex constructs.

 ## Setup instructions